 Zadar enjoys a typically warm Mediterranean climate.

-Overall the conditions are just right for a boat trip in Zadar, yet the direction of winds is unpredictable at times, and in the summer you may encounter strong gusts from sirocco, a south/southeasterly wind.
+Overall the conditions are just right for a sailing holiday in Zadar, yet the direction of winds is unpredictable at times, and in the summer you may encounter strong gusts from sirocco, a south/southeasterly wind.
 On a normal sailing day, you can expect the wave swell to peak at around 1.5 meters, though even this is relatively unusual.
 Make sure to check up-to-date forecasts for an accurate picture.

 Overall the conditions are just right for a boat trip in Zadar